vadim-miller2/book-test1/pages/ch_app_test.md

 #### Log File

-The CAF module uses the Apache web server log files to put CAF module’s messages into.
+The CAF module uses the Apache web server log files to put CAF moduleâ€™s messages into.

 #### Monitoring